 Runs November 23-December 31, 2021 (show dates extended as of December 6, 2021) at Martha Cohen Theatre.
 For more information or tickets, visit Alberta Theatre Projects.

 See what we loved about the performance in our story: Alberta Theatre Projects “In Wonderland” holiday show is magical.

 A Christmas Carol by Charles Dickens is a timeless Christmas classic.
 In Theatre Calgary’s rendition, visit Ebenezer Scrooge’s Christmases past, present, and future to understand the true meaning of Christmas and what is truly important.

-Junior Claus: The Musical – StoryBook Theatre
+The Sound of Music in Concert – StoryBook Theatre

-Holiday Season Performances – Calgary Philharmonic Orchestra
+Holidays at Home – Calgary Philharmonic Orchestra